PRACTICE DIRECTION 16 – STATEMENTS OF CASE

-(2) possession claims (Part 55); and
+(2) claims for possession (Part 55); and

 (3) probate claims (Part 57).

-2.5 If the claim form does not show a full address, including postcode, at which the claimant(s) and defendant(s) reside or carry on business, the claim form will be issued but will be retained by the court and will not be served until the claimant has supplied a full address, including postcode, or the court has dispensed with the requirement to do so.
+2.3 If the claim form does not include a full address, including postcode, for all parties the claim form will be issued but retained by the court and not served until the claimant has supplied a full address, including postcode, or the court has dispensed with the requirement to do so.
 The court will notify the claimant.

-(e) in the case of any other company or corporation, the full name by which it is known, including suffix where appropriate.
+(5) for any other company or corporation, the full name by which it is known, including suffix where appropriate.

 (For information about how and where a claim may be started see Part 7 and Practice Direction 7A.)

 3.1 If practicable, the particulars of claim should be set out in the claim form.
 If not, they may be served with the claim form or later, within the periods specified in rule 7.4 and 7.5.

-(1) the name of the court in which the claim is proceeding,
+(1) the name of the court in which the claim is proceeding;

-(2) the claim number,
+(2) the claim number;

-(3) the title of the proceedings, and
+(3) the title of the proceedings; and

 (4) the claimant’s address for service.

-4.1 The particulars of claim must contain:
+4.1 The particulars of claim must contain –

-(1) the claimant’s date of birth, and
+(1) the claimant’s date of birth; and

 (2) brief details of the claimant’s personal injuries.